goschtl/zope/Products.TransactionalMailHost/trunk/README.txt

 Note
 ====

-TransactionMailHost is not (yet) an API compatible with the Zope MailHost implementation.
+TransactionMailHost is not fully (yet) API compatible with the Zope MailHost implementation.
 It provides only one public method right now:

-   send(fromaddr, toaddrs, message)
+   send(message, fromaddr, toaddrs, subject, encode)

+   The 'subject' and 'encode' parameters are unused right now

 How does it compare to MailDropHost